briandiloreto/AtomicViz/README.md

 2. **Function graph**: A graph which shows the call hierarchy of single function to a selected call depth

-3. **Focused function graph**: A graph which shows the call hierarchy of sthe currently focused function
+3. **Focused symbol graph**: A graph which dynamically shows a graph for the function or variable selected in the editor

 Files identified in any **.gitignore** file in the project will be ignored when creating a graph.